ParCoreLab/PES-artifact/README.md

 # pes-artifact

+## Publication:

+* M. A. Sasongko, M. Chabbi, P. H. J. Kelly and D. Unat, "Precise Event Sampling on AMD Versus Intel: Quantitative and Qualitative Comparison," in IEEE Transactions on Parallel and Distributed Systems, vol. 34, no. 5, pp. 1594-1608, May 2023, https://doi.org/10.1109/TPDS.2023.3257105

 How to reproduce our experiment results in an Intel machine:

 1. If you run Ubuntu, install all the dependencies to install a Linux kernel by running the following commands: